A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Sharpness criterion proof and examples

 \subsection{Preliminary lemmas}

+We begin with two lemmas that reframe the combinatorial relationship \eqref{eqn-functional_equation} as an identity of analytic functions.
+The ideas presented here are well-known in the area of analytic combinatorics and originally arose in the context of tree enumeration.
+For a full treatment, the interested reader can consult \cite{Flajolet}, particularly sections I.5, VII.4, and VII.5.

 Let $A(x)=1+\sum_{n\geq 1} a_nx^n$ and $B(x)=1+\sum_{n\geq 1} b_nx^n$ be power series satisfying \eqref{eqn-functional_equation}.
-When $B(x)$ has a positive radius of convergence, we would like to know when the identity \eqref{eqn-functional_equation} of formal power series is also an identity of the complex functions defined by these power series in a neighborhood of the origin, since then we may apply analytic methods.
+When $B(x)$ has a positive radius of convergence, we would like to know when the identity \eqref{eqn-functional_equation} of formal power series is also an identity of the complex analytic functions defined by these power series in a neighborhood of the origin, since then we may apply analytic methods.
 A sufficient condition is given by Lemma \ref{lemma-identity} below.
-We will adopt a useful convention of setting $y(x):=xB(x)$, whereby the identity \eqref{eqn-functional_equation} can be rewritten as

-The coefficient sequence $(y_n)_{n=1}^\infty$ of $y(x)=\sum_{i \geq 1}y_ix^i$ is then given simply as $y_n=b_{n-1}$, for $n\geq 1$.
-When thinking of these power series as analytic functions, we will use the variable $z$ or $w$, i.e. writing $y(z)$; whereas writing $y(x)$ will emphasize thinking of formal power series combinatorially, without considerations of convergence or analytic continuation.
-This distinction is more psychological than mathematical and could also just be ignored. \begin{lemma} Let $A(x)=1+\sum_{i\geq 1}a_ix^i$ and $y(x)=\sum_{i \geq 1}y_ix^i$ be power series over $\mathbb{R}$ related by \eqref{eqn-functional_equation_2}, with $a_i\geq 0$ for all $i\geq 1$ .
-Then $y_i\geq 0$ for all $i$.
-Let $R$ be the radius of convergence of $A$, and let $r$ denote the radius of convergence of $y$.
-Then $R>0$ iff $r>0$, and for $z\in\Omega=\{z\in\mathbb{C}: |z|<r\}$.
-Also, $y(r)\leq R$, including when $y(r)=\infty$. \end{lemma} \begin{remark} Notice that neither $r$ nor $R$ are required to be finite in the lemma.
-However, it is easy to see that if $a_n\geq 1$ for all large enough $n$, then $R\leq1,$ so that $y(r)\leq1$ by the lemma, and hence $r<\infty$. \end{remark} \begin{proof} Given $A(x)$, the Lagrange Inversion Theorem \cite[Ch.
-5.4]{Stanley} implies that the unique power series solution to \eqref{eqn-functional_equation_2} is given by